Israel Finestein: Charitable work

 Finestein's interest in Jewish education brought him to be a charity trustee of The Jew's Free School, Jew's College and British ORT.
 Having been president of the Cambridge University Jewish Society and chairman of the Universities Zionist Council and the Inter University Jewish Federation, he was one of the founders in 1953 of the Hillel Foundation which supports Jewish students.
 As President of the Norwood learning disability and family charity he reviewed the history of its Royal patronage for HM Queen at the Guildhall.

 He was also a Trustee of Jewish Care, and Chair of the Jewish Museum 1989-92.
 He supported David Kessler and the Kessler Foundation in reviewing the history of the Jewish Chronicle.

 Personal life

-Israel Finestein was predeceased by wife of almost 60 years Marion nee Oster, leaving no children.
+Israel Finestein was predeceased by his wife of almost 60 years Marion née Oster, leaving no children.
 Two of Shmuel's Hull-born nephews also became Judges — John Finestein and Colin Lang.

 Israel Finestein was the most important communal leader to emerge from the Jews of Kingston-upon-Hull.
 His long-researched "home town" essay on the Jews of Hull is definitive; Hull was the only local community about which he wrote.
 He received an honorary doctorate of laws from the University of Hull.